 Course Subject (eg. PSYC) MATH Number (eg. 810) 726 Units (eg. 4) 3 Course title (max.
-100 characters) rse title (max.
-100 characters) Probability Short title (for enrollment/transcript - max.
-30 character s) Probab ility Course description for SFU Calendar (course description purpose of this course is" If the grading basis is satisfac A study of probability from the rigorous functions, convergence of random varitheorem, stochastic processes, station iables, the stro ng law of large numbers and the central limit Rationale for introduction of this course 1) To increase the number of graduate-leve amongst our students.
-2) To be consistent 700-level courses.
-Term of initial offering (eg. Fall 2019) Fall 202 0 3 hrs/week for 13 weeks) Fall 202 3 for 13 weeks Frequency of offerings/year once every two years Estimated enrollment per offering 5 Equivalent courses (courses that replicates the content of MATH 426 (two way) f this course to such a n extent that students should not receive credit for both courses) Prerequisite and/or Corequisite None Criminal record check required?
-Yes if yes is select cted, add this as prere quisite Additional course fees?
-Yes VNo Campus where course will be taught 🗹 Burnaby Surrey Var ncouver Grea at Northern Way Off campus Course Components 🗹 Lecture Seminar r 🗌 Lab Independent Capstone Grading Basis Grading Basis Letter grades Satisfactory/ Unsatisfactory In Progress / Complete Repeat for credit?
-Yes 🔽 No Total repeats allowed?
-Repeat within a term? 🗌 Yes 🖌 No Required course?
-Ves No Final exam required?
-Ves No Capstone course?
-Ves No Combined with a undergrad course?
-Ves No If yes, identify which undergraduate course and the additional course requirements for graduate students: MATH 426.
+100 characters) • Probability Short title (for enrollment/transcript - max.
+30 character rs) Probab ility Course description for SFU Calendar (course descriptions should be brief and should never begin with phrases such as "This course will" or "The purpose of this course is" If the grading basis is satisfactory/unsatisfactory include this in the description) A study of probability from the rigorous point of view.
+Topics include: random variables, generating functions, convergence of random variables, the strong law of large numbers and the central limit theorem, stochastic processes, stationary processes, and martingales.
+Rationale for introduction of this course 1) To increase the number of graduate-level offerings in probability - an area of high demand amongst our students.
+2) To be consistent with our other 400-level undergraduate courses, which are paired with 700-level courses.
+Term of initial offering (eg. Fall 2019) Fall 202 3 Course delivery (eg. 3 hrs/week for 13 weeks) 3 hrs/week for 13 weeks Frequency of offerings/year once every to wo years Estimated enrollment per offering 5 Equivalent courses (courses that replicates the content of MATH 426 (two way) f this course to such a n extent that students should not receive credit for both courses) Prerequisite and/or Corequisite None Criminal record check required?
+Yes if yes is select cted, add this as prerec quisite Additional course fees?
+Yes No Campus where course will be taught Burnaby Surrey Var ncouver Grea at Northern Way Off campus Course Components Lecture Seminar r Independent Capstone Grading Basis Letter grades Satisfactory/ U nsatisfactory In Progress / Complete Repeat for credit?
+Yes 🗹 No Total repeats allowed?
+Repeat within a term?
+Yes V No Required course?
+Yes V No Final exam required?
+Yes No Capstone course?
+Yes V No Combined with a undergrad course?
+Yes No If yes, identify which undergraduate course and the additional course requirements for graduate students: MATH 426.
 Students in MATH 726 will complete additional coursework, which may include a combination of additional homework problems, a project or extra exam questions